Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 Where feasible span and attribute naming conventions follow OpenTelemetry naming standards.

+You can start a tracing session by navigating to Gateway Manager, choosing a Control Plane and selecting the "Active Tracing" menu option.
 A sample trace can be seen below.
 It is clear from inspecting the spans that the bulk of the latency occurs in the pre-function "plugin" running in the access phase.

 ![Active-Tracing Spans](/assets/images/products/gateway/active-tracing-spans.png)

-Full list of spans and associated attributes:
+#### Full list of spans and associated attributes:
 <table>
   <thead>
     <th>Span Name</th>